tyowen/customer_api/README.md

 - Add pre-commit hooks to run linting and formatting before committing code.
 - Add unit test coverage report
 - LOGGING settings in `settings.py` need to be hooked to a logging service.
+- Optimize Dockerfile for production use. ex. use multi-stage builds, use a smaller base image, disable cache, etc.